davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # => [:respond_to_missing?, :method_missing]
 {% endhighlight %}

-If Ruby does not find an implementation for `:method_missing` (I will talk about this later) then it calls `:method_undefined`.
+If Ruby does not find an implementation for `:method_missing` (I will talk about this later), then it calls `:method_undefined`.
 Let's see this in practice:

 {% highlight ruby linenos %}
 obj = AnotherSimpleClass.new